Get A Free Legal Consultation

-Attorney Gary DiMuzio is of counsel in the asbestos department at Simmons Hanly Conroy.
-He joined the firm in 2019, bringing 25 years of experience in helping victims of mesothelioma and other environmental and workplace hazards.
+Attorney Gary DiMuzio is a shareholder in the Asbestos Department at Simmons Hanly Conroy.
+He joined the firm in 2019, bringing 25 years of experience helping victims of mesothelioma and other environmental and workplace hazards.
 During his career, Gary has represented plaintiffs in cases involving mesothelioma, lung cancer, leukemia, liver cancer, silicosis, plant explosions and environmental contamination.

 Gary entered law school with the goal of helping those poisoned by pollution, concentrating his studies on environmental and occupational contamination law.
 As a law student and legal intern for the Environmental Defense Fund, he drafted the fund’s first successful lawsuit in Texas.

 “My early experience seeing law, science and policy interface created the impetus to understand sciences such as toxicology, epidemiology, biostatics, environmental studies, risk assessment and exposure assessment in order to be the best advocate for my clients,” he said.

 With this underlying objective, Gary undertook environmental public health studies at the University of Texas School of Public Health concurrently with his law degree.
 He also worked on environmental issues with the Harris County Attorney’s Office Environmental Division/Harris County Pollution Controls lawyers and experts, as well as researching how the courts judged causation science and toxic tort experts for the University of Houston Environmental Liability Law Program.

 Before joining the firm, Gary served as of counsel at a Virginia firm while also managing his own Texas-based firm.

 Gary received a B.M. in Classical Guitar Performance from Texas A&M University in 1986.
 He received his J.D. from University of Houston Law Center in 1992.